janegca/fem-challenges/13-loopstudios/README.md

    needs to appear and be fixed, just as on the desktop)
    - ✔️ FIXED: set `z-index: 10` on `.ls-Hero_navbar` to keep it on top, lifts the logo with it
-1. Close 'x' on open hamburger menu can be scrolled off the top of the page
+1. 🔴 Close 'x' on open hamburger menu can be scrolled off the top of the page
+   - no luck disabling the scroll, couldn't get `sticky` to work either 😒
 1. Need a rethink on spacing, padding for sections!!!
    - ✔️ FIXED this by adding Andy Bell's `full-bleed` utility class to `ls-Header` and `ls-Footer`, allowed the `ls` class to be used as the